Table of Contents

 About 21 days if conditions are ideal.

-Yes, especially if the eggs were cooled before incubation.
+Yes.
 Allow up to day 23 before discarding unhatched eggs.

-Q4: Should I help chicks hatch if they are struggling?
+Q4: Should I help chicks hatch?

-Q5: What temperature should an incubator be for hatching chicken eggs?
+Q5: What temperature should an incubator be?

 Maintain 100.5°F consistently for best results.